ActianCorp/Vector-Docker/README.md

 From a command prompt in this folder (e.g. Shift-Right click the folder name in Windows and select 'Command Prompt Here'), run the following command:

-  `docker build -t actian/vector5.0:community .`
+  `docker build -t actian/vector5.0:community . --squash`

 which will download a minimal Centos 7 machine image, then install Actian Vector into this.
 If all goes well, a new image will be created which you can see via